-Many individuals in Orange County who are diagnosed with an anal fistula will report significant swelling and redness near the anus in addition to moderate to severe amounts of pain.
+According to NHS many individuals who are diagnosed with an anal fistula will report significant swelling and redness near the anus in addition to moderate to severe amounts of pain.
 It is also common for patients to notice bleeding, pain during urination or defecation, and foul-smelling discharge from a hole located near the anus.

 It is advised for persons to seek medical care from Dr. Chung right away if they experience any of the symptoms mentioned above.
 If a fever is also present, it may be a sign that the infection has worsened considerably, which necessitates more urgent treatment.
 Ideally, patients will be able to have their anal fistula diagnosed early on to avoid more serious complications and a difficult recovery.

 Once a patient contacts Dr. Chung to discuss their abnormal anorectal symptoms, a physical examination is typically given at our Santa Ana office to determine if the fistula is in fact visible on the superficial skin around the anus.